gh-mentor/c-sharp-workshop/ex1-enhance/README.md

 The goal is to gain experience using Copilot features effectively.

-- Use Copilot Agent mode (if available) to create a solution (.sln) for the project.
+- Optional: Use Copilot Agent mode (if available) to create a solution (.sln) for the project.

-- Use Copilot to generate a .gitignore file for a C# project.
+- Use Copilot to generate a .gitignore file for the C# project.

 - Ask Copilot to explain the existing code and the purpose of using `Task` and `TaskCompletionSource`.